scikit-adaptation/skada/.github/CONTRIBUTING.md

 illustrating it.

-This Contribution guide is strongly inspired by the one of the [scikit-learn](https://github.com/scikit-learn/scikit-learn) team.
+This Contribution guide is strongly inspired by the one of the [POT](https://pythonot.github.io/) and [scikit-learn](https://github.com/scikit-learn/scikit-learn) teams.